experiandataquality/aperture-data-studio-sdk/README.md

 }
 ```
 #### isInteractive() flag
-Interactive is a flag that set to `true` when the user explores the output of a step on the Data Studio Grid.
+Interactive is a flag that set to `true` when the step is used as an interactive drilldown.
-It is set to `false` when running the whole workflow.
+It is set to `false` when the step is invoked as part of a workflow execution step,
+or as an input to a view that requires all its data.
+This flag can be used to negate the need to
+process all the input data when being viewed interactively.
+Instead, you can just process values when required.

 ``` java
 @Override
 public StepProcessor createProcessor(final StepProcessorBuilder processorBuilder) {